About Ottawa

 - Consistently ranked most livable major city in Canada

-- Stable government jobs with excellent salaries
+- Stable government jobs with excellent benefits

-- Bilingual environment — English & French
+- Bilingual — English & French environment

-- World-class museums (free — National Gallery, Museum of History)
+- World-class free museums (National Gallery, Museum of History)

-- Rideau Canal — world's largest skating rink in winter
+- Rideau Canal — world's largest skating rink

 ✗ Cons

-- Cold, snowy winters
+- Cold, snowy winters (-11°C average January)

 - LRT has had reliability issues

-- Limited nightlife vs Toronto or Montreal
+- Limited nightlife vs Toronto or Montréal

 - High combined federal + provincial income tax